mfugate1/garmin-connect-data-retrieval/README.md

 Upcoming features:
 - Support for gathering splits/sets from activities
+- Support for gathering all missing activities, not just the latest ones
+- Support for updating an activity that has changed since it was retrieved (currently just ignores that row)
 - If you have a request for a database to support, open an issue and I'll see what I can do